Chern classes from Morava K-theories to $p^n$-typical oriented theories: Introduction

-Second, we show that when $A^*=K(n)^*$ and $B^*$ is $p^n$-typical the truncation map is an isomorphism (which is not always the case), and we reduce the classification of operations to the already known case where $B^*$ is Chow groups.
-We should emphasize that these results are also based on the Vishik's theorem which, thus, constitutes the main tool of the paper.
+Finally, we show that when $A^*=\Kn^*$ and $B^*$ is a $p^n$-typical theory, the truncation map is an isomorphism, and we reduce the classification of operations to the already known case where $B^*$ is the $p$-local theory of Chow groups.
+We should emphasize that these results are also based on Vishik's theorem which, thus, constitutes the main tool of the paper.